Pumpkin Bird Feeder: 3 No-Waste Ways to Repurpose Your Jack-O-Lantern for Backyard Birds

 DIY Pumpkin Bird Feeder Vase

-Instead of carving a complete pattern in the fruit, only remove the top and hollow out the center.
-Slip a simple gardening pot into the pumpkin, and use it as a vase for seed-filled blooms, such as a ripe sunflower head, ripened coneflowers, marigolds, and other bird-friendly flowers.
-Adding millet sprigs, wheat stems, acorn sprigs, and ripe berry stems will add more texture and color to the bouquet, while also providing a greater variety of food to attract more birds.
-For more decorative touches, add ripe pine cones, colorful leaves, or other greenery accents as well.
+Ripe sunflower heads, ripened coneflowers, marigolds, and other bird-friendly flowers all work.
+Adding millet sprigs, wheat stems, acorn sprigs, and ripe berry stems will add more texture and color to the bouquet while also providing a greater variety of food to attract more birds.

-To make a floral feeder vase even more attractive, use non-toxic paint to decorate the pumpkin with lines, swirls, shapes, initials, or a fun Halloween message.
-Place these feeder vases in window boxes for instant autumn décor, or arrange them on steps, use one as a patio table centerpiece, or add a delicious vase to a ground feeding station as an instant arrangement to attract birds.
+Place these feeder vases in window boxes for instant autumn decor, arrange them on steps, use one as a patio-table centerpiece, or add a delicious vase to a ground feeding station as an instant arrangement to attract birds.

 Speckled Sunflower Pumpkins

 For an elegant decoration both you and the birds will love, you can create a speckled sunflower pumpkin bird feeder, studded with sunflower seeds.
-Clean the outside of your pumpkin first, then sketch out any design you like – thin, delicate designs like lace, filigree, swirls, and outlines will work best.
+Clean the outside of your pumpkin first, then sketch out any design you like.
+Thin, delicate designs like lace, filigree, swirls, and outlines will work best.

 Use an awl or the tip of a knife or scalpel to create starter holes or tracks over the entire design.
 Then give the pumpkin a quick soak in a weak bleach bath to minimize mold and keep it fresh.